 A work order management system allows you to assign employees and job procedures to work orders and captures labor, parts, and material costs.
 You can also use a work order system to track job time, response time, equipment downtime, equipment history, and more.

 The reporting module of a CMMS system enables you to generate meaningful and easy-to-understand reports, so you can spot trends and identify opportunities for improvement.
-You can use reports to monitor equipment performance and work order completion.
+One of the most beneficial preventive maintenance software functions, reports help you monitor equipment performance and work order completion.
 In addition, reports can help you keep track of employee productivity and material usage.
 A CMMS will typically provide you with ready-to-run reports as well as give you the ability to create customized reports.

 3. Web access